 Introduction to P90x Yoga

-P90x yoga is a type of Hatha yoga, which is the most popular type of yoga in the United States.
-Horton begins the 90-minute class with a motivational speech.
+P90x yoga is a type of hatha yoga introduced by tony horton, which is the most popular type of yoga in the United States.
+Horton begins the 90-minute yoga class with a motivational speech.
 He then leads the viewer and four students on-screen through a series of sun salutations.
 Inflow (vinyasa) yoga, these are a series of poses (called asanas) that are typically performed one after the other without stopping.
 You can also check the p90x calendar for other p90x programs.

 Who Should Do P90x yoga?